Best FFP Scope: Top First Focal Plane Scopes

 Glass Clarity

-One thing that the SLx line really has going for it is the glass clarity.
+One thing that the SLx line really has going for it is its good glass clarity.
 I could run through the full magnification range and see targets and shot groups very clearly.
 There was a slight blue hue or ghosting at the maximum magnification when looking at very white objects, like a vinyl fence, but it wasn’t enough to be distracting at range.

 Sure, LPVOs are highly versatile, but they may not be suitable for everyone — and shelling out for FFP glass when you’re only working with an 8x magnification may feel odd, especially if you’re looking for precision beyond a few hundred yards.
 But if you want a quality FFP LPVO, the Primary Arms SLx gives you a ton of fun.